MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     (6) **Schedule** - Select the **Automatically run this calculation when data is refreshed** checkbox.

    The fields and their values are defined as follows (numbers corresponding to numerals in the ensuing screenshot):

-        o	The Calculation profile identifies the calculation profile in the list.
+           1. The Calculation profile identifies the calculation profile in the list.

-        o	The Module is used to identify which data types should appear in the Activity data field.
+            2. The Module is used to identify which data types should appear in the Activity data field.

-        o	The Emissions source identifies which activity data type should be used in the calculation.
+            3. The Emissions source identifies which activity data type should be used in the calculation.

-        o	Use Activity data to include in calculation to filter activity data to a specific subset of the activity data type.
+            4. Use Activity data to include in calculation to filter activity data to a specific subset of the activity data type.

-        o	The Calculation model identifies which calculation model should be used for the calculation.
+            5. The Calculation model identifies which calculation model should be used for the calculation.
 Be sure to choose the calculation model from the dropdown list.

-        o	Use the Automatically run this calculation when data is refreshed filter to automatically trigger calculations when the matching activity data is refreshed.
+            6. Use the Automatically run this calculation when data is refreshed filter to automatically trigger calculations when the matching activity data is refreshed.

-        o	The form should resemble the following image.
+            7. The form should resemble the following image.
 Select **Next**.

-Note - Make sure that you select the calculation model from the dropdown list.
+**Note** - Make sure that you select the calculation model from the dropdown list.

 On the **Preview** page of the **New calculation profile** wizard, the emissions are calculated for the first row of data that matches the **Activity data to include** filter.
 In this scenario, the values that are shown in the preview might differ from the following image.

 These values were determined by converting the consumed kWh to MWh: 3519.038/1000 = 3.519038 MWh

 The values of emissions gasses are determined by multiplying the converted consumption by each of the greenhouse gas factors from the emission factor (FRCC) determined in the factor mapping:

-    -   CO<sub>2</sub>: 3.519038 \* 861 = 3,029.892 lb
+1. CO<sub>2</sub>: 3.519038 \* 861 = 3,029.892 lb

-    -   CH<sub>4</sub>: 3.519038 \* .055 = 0.194 lb
+2. CH<sub>4</sub>: 3.519038 \* .055 = 0.194 lb

-    -   N<sub>2</sub>O: 3.519038 \* .007 = 0.025 lb
+3. N<sub>2</sub>O: 3.519038 \* .007 = 0.025 lb

     Finally, multiplying the greenhouse gases by their GWP factor (Global Warming Potential) found in the Greenhouse gases table, and adding up the values.

     **Note**: The values in this by hand demonstration have been rounded to 3 decimal points resulting in a slightly different value.
 Microsoft Sustainability Manager computes up to 10 decimal points

-    -   CO<sub>2</sub>: 3,029.892 \* 1 = 3,029.892 lb
+ 1. CO<sub>2</sub>: 3,029.892 \* 1 = 3,029.892 lb

-    -   CH<sub>4</sub>: 0.194 \* 25 = 4.85 lb
+ 2. CH<sub>4</sub>: 0.194 \* 25 = 4.85 lb

-    -   N<sub>2</sub>O: 0.025 \* 298 = 7.45 lb
+ 3. N<sub>2</sub>O: 0.025 \* 298 = 7.45 lb

-    -   CO<sub>2</sub>E: 3,029.892 + 4.85 + 7.45 = 3,042.19 lb
+ 4. CO<sub>2</sub>E: 3,029.892 + 4.85 + 7.45 = 3,042.19 lb

 1. You can select **Save** to save your Calculation profile.
 Then click on **Done.**